1994 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (1) New York Rangers vs. (3) New Jersey Devils

 This was the second playoff meeting between these two teams, with New York winning the only previous series.
-They last met in the 1992 Division Semifinals, which New York won in seven games.
+They last met in the 1992 Patrick Division Semifinals, which New York won in seven games.
 New York made their third Semifinals/Conference Final appearance since the league began using a 16-team or greater playoff format in 1980.
 They were defeated in five games by the Montreal Canadiens in their most recent Conference Finals appearance in 1986.
 New Jersey made their second appearance in the Conference Final.
-Their most recent appearance was in the 1988 Prince of Wales Conference Final, which New Jersey lost against the Boston Bruins in five games.
+Their most recent appearance was in the 1988 Prince of Wales Conference Final, which New Jersey lost against the Boston Bruins in seven games.
 New York won all six games in this year's regular season series.
+This was the first Wales/Eastern Conference Final since 1985 not to involve either the Boston Bruins and Montreal Canadiens.

 With a minute remaining in game one at Madison Square Garden, New York was leading 3–2.
 However, Devils forward Claude Lemieux tied the game on a scramble in front of New York goaltender Mike Richter.
 The Devils went on to win the game on Stephane Richer's breakaway goal at 15:23 of the second overtime.
 The Rangers evened the series winning game two in a 4–0 shutout.
 The series then turned to the Meadowlands in East Rutherford, New Jersey, for games three and four.
 Like game one, game three went into double overtime but this time it was New York who won 3–2 on Stephane Matteau's goal at 6:13 of the second overtime period.
 The Devils won game four by a final score of 3–1 and evened the series at 2–2.
 The Devils took the series lead with a 4–1 win at Madison Square Garden in game five.